solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 \dx+ azure_ai
 ```

-Based on the output, installing the `azure_ai` extension creates three schemas in the database as well as multiple functions and types.
-The table below details the three schemas added and provides a description of the purpose of each:
+Based on the schema listed in the output, installing the `azure_ai` extension creates three schemas in the database.
+It also adds multiple functions and composite types.
+The table below lists the schemas in the extension and provides a description of each:

 | Schema            | Description |
 | ----------------- | ----------- |